Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

     editors will do strange things in this case.

   * HOMEBREW\_GITHUB\_API\_TOKEN:
-    A personal GitHub API Access token, which you can be create at
+    A personal GitHub API Access token, which you can create at
     <https://github.com/settings/applications>.
 If set, GitHub will allow you a
     greater number of API requests.
 See
     <http://developer.github.com/v3/#rate-limiting> for more information.
+    Homebrew uses the GitHub API for features such as `brew search`.

   * HOMEBREW\_KEEP\_INFO:
     If set, Homebrew will not remove files from `share/info`, allowing them